“Oh god, not this crap again.”

 The dangers of resilience as just another skill

 Imagine the place you currently exist [in] and slowly zoom out of yourself.
-Slowly zoom out of the building you’re in, out of the place, out of the state, country and even continent.
+Slowly zoom out of the building you’re in, out of the place, out of the state, country, and even continent.
 Then zoom out further—all the way through the ozone layer—until you reach the moon and you can see the whole earth.
 Now think about your problem again: how big is it really?
 What does it look like from outer space?

-This kind of collective brainwashing—that the “strong” will always find a way to climb out of crisis by digging deep within themselves—has frightening implications for the “weak” and the “undesirables”.
+This kind of collective brainwashing—that the “strong” will always find a way to climb out of a crisis by digging deep within themselves—has frightening implications for the “weak” and the “undesirables”.

 In his 2009 book on the decay in American society, Empire of Illusion, Chris Hedges explains how concepts from positive psychology are to the corporate state what eugenics was to Nazism.
 “Corporatism, aided by positive psychology, relies on several effective coercive persuasion techniques, similar to those often employed by cults, to meld workers into a ‘happy collective,’” Hedges writes.
-It sanctions punishments for those who don’t fit in and rewards for those who do in order to “destabilise an individual’s sense of self-worth and promote compliance”.
-Corporate culture shaped around (hyper-masculine) ideals like grit seeks to create super-workers who will sacrifice their personal wellbeing and moral fibre for their employer’s bottom line.
+It sanctions punishments for those who don’t fit in and rewards for those who do to “destabilize an individual’s sense of self-worth and promote compliance”.
+Corporate culture shaped around (hyper-masculine) ideals like grit seeks to create super-workers who will sacrifice their personal wellbeing and moral fiber for their employer’s bottom line.